What is Proof of Stake?

 Vitalik Buterin, the Ethereum co-founder, stated that ‘after the proof of stake (PoS) consensus algorithm will be implemented in Ethereum’s blockchain, it would become more secure and costly to attack than Bitcoin.’
 He specified that these changes would make Ethereum ‘the safer network of two’ during Devcon 5, ETH conference in Japan this year.

-Ethereum Proof of Stake date is expected to be in the first quarter of 2020 on testnet and hopefully launched on mainnet in the second quarter of next year.
+Ethereum Proof of Stake date is expected to be in the first quarter of 2020 on testnet and hopefully launched on the main net in the second quarter of next year.

 All in all, the consensus algorithm’s primary role is in maintaining the security and integrity of a whole blockchain.
 Furthermore, scalability and solutions to other issues.